ravi-accolite/mcpserver/packages/bounteous-hulk/README.md

 # Bounteous MCP Servers

-# GitLab MCP Server

-MCP Server for the GitLab API, enabling project management, file operations, and more.
+This package provides MCP servers for both GitLab and GitHub APIs, enabling project management, file operations, and more.

-### Features
+## Common Features

+Both GitLab and GitHub MCP servers share these core features:

 - **Automatic Branch Creation**: When creating/updating files or pushing changes, branches are automatically created if they don't exist
 - **Comprehensive Error Handling**: Clear error messages for common issues
 - **Git History Preservation**: Operations maintain proper Git history without force pushing
 - **Batch Operations**: Support for both single-file and multi-file operations

+## GitLab MCP Server

-## Tools
+### Tools

 1. `create_or_update_file`
    - Create or update a single file in a project